 Usually you are only entitled to free or subsidised hairpieces if you have a medical card.
 You may be able to claim back some or all of the cost of a hairpiece through the tax system or through your medical insurance cover, if you have medical insurance.

 If you have a medical card, you will be entitled to an allowance towards the cost of your hairpiece.
 To claim you will need to get a letter from your cancer nurse or doctor before you buy the wig to say you need it for medical reasons.

 The amount you can claim will depend on the Health Service Executive (HSE) area in which you live.
 Your local health office or an HSE-registered wig supplier will be able to give you more information about the subsidy available and how to claim.
 Some wig suppliers will fill in the paperwork for you.
 A medical social worker can also give you more information on your entitlements.

 Contact your health insurer for full details on your own medical cover.
 Some health insurers will cover a certain amount of the cost of a hairpiece, depending on the type of cover you have.
-If your insurance does not cover the cost, you can claim it back as a medical expense on the MED1 form.
+If your insurance does not cover the cost, you can claim it back as a medical expense through your income tax return.

 No health cover

-If you do not have a medical card or private insurance, you can claim tax back on any hairpieces you buy.
-Because hairpieces are regarded as a medical expense, you must fill in the MED1 form when claiming.
+If you do not have a medical card or private insurance, you can claim tax back on any hairpieces (medical expense) you buy.
 For more details, contact your local tax office (Revenue Commissioners).

 If I don’t want a hairpiece, what else can I wear?